hyprwm/hyprland-wiki/pages/Getting Started/Preconfigured-setups.md

 ## HyDE

 Prefer something more minimal, clean and aesthetic?
 Are you a terminal enjoyer?
-Prasanthrangan's dotfiles are a very popular choice that will suit your needs.
+Prasanthrangan's HyDE dotfiles are a very popular choice that will suit your needs.

 [GitHub](https://github.com/HyDE-Project/HyDE)